damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 - EE Customer issues / GitHost customers -> Forward to support
 - 2FA reset queries -> Forward to support
-- User submitted feature request -> Open an issue and link it back to the user
-- User submitted bug report -> Reproduce, then open an issue link it back to the user
 - Non-English Tweets -> Submit the ticket as on-hold
 - Any kind of political questions / remark (even if they're just asking if we're politically neutral or not) -> Do not respond (They tend not to be productive.)